mono/CppSharp/README.md

-CppSharp is a collection of libraries for working with C++ code from .NET.
+CppSharp is a collection of libraries for working with C++ code from high-level languages.

-It has multiple use cases, from parsing C++ code to automatically generating .NET bindings for wrapping C/C++ native code allowing interoperability with managed languages like C#.
+It has multiple use cases, from parsing C++ code to automatically generating bindings for wrapping C/C++ native code allowing interoperability with high-level languages.
+The supported target languages at present are C# (hence the name of the project) and C++/CLI.

-This can be used to consume an existing native library in your managed code or add scripting support to a native codebase.
+This can be used to consume an existing native library in your high-level code or add scripting support to a native codebase.

 1. [Libraries](#libraries)
 2. [Documentation](#documentation)